Mow the Lawn Tall

-Organo-Lawn does not offer lawn mowing as a service but we do understand how to properly mow a lawn and how the techniques can dramatically improve a lawn's appearance and overall health.
+Organo-Lawn DOES NOT offer lawn mowing as a services, but we do understand how to properly mow a lawn.
+Two small changes to lawn mowing will dramatically improve a lawn's appearance and overall health.

 Grass root depth and mowing height are correlated.
 Grass roots will dig about 3 times as deep as the height the lawn is mowed.